ibm-cloud-docs/Cloudant/api/replication.md

 <!--

-*Example instructions for using Javascript to monitor a replication:*
+### Example instructions for using Javascript to monitor a replication

 ```javascript
 var nano = require('nano');